-From the parking area, follow a handicapped-accessible path to a playground, where a kiosk marks the start of the Hutcheon Trail.
-Follow this blue trail past a "Green Acres" sign into the woods.
+From the parking area, follow a handicapped-accessible path past a playground to a kiosk, which marks the start of the blue-blazed Hutcheon Trail.
+Follow this trail into the woods.
 In a short distance, you'll notice two sets of triple yellow blazes.
 These mark the start of the yellow-blazed Sneden-Haring-Lamont Trail.
 Continue ahead, now following both yellow and blue blazes.

 When the two trails diverge, turn left to continue on the yellow trail, which immediately crosses a wet area on rocks and begins to climb along an old woods road.
 After crossing a brook on rocks, the road becomes deeply eroded, and the trail has been relocated to a parallel route.

-Follow the joint white and red trails as they climb rather steeply on a footpath to the highest point in the preserve (440 feet), from where the Hudson River can be seen through the trees.
+Follow the joint white and red trails as they climb rather steeply on a footpath to the highest point in the preserve (440 feet), from where there is a northeast-facing view through the trees.
 Here, the trails turn left and begin to descend.
 Just before passing Lamont Rock (a huge boulder) on the right, the Red Circle Trail leaves to the left, but you should bear right and continue to follow the white trail, which descends steadily.

 Further down the hill, the white trail passes between two old stone cisterns.
-Just beyond, you’ll come to a T-intersection.
-Here, the white trail turns right, but you should turn left onto the yellow-blazed Sneden-Haring-Lamont Trail, which continues to descend more gradually.
-As it approaches the southern boundary of the sanctuary, the yellow trail curves to the right.
-Soon, it bears right again and begins to head north.
+Just beyond the second cistern, the trail turns sharply right and descends to a T-intersection.
+Here, the white trail turns right, but you should turn left onto the yellow-blazed Sneden-Haring-Lamont Trail, which soon approaches the southern boundary of the sanctuary.
+The yellow trail now curves to the right and descends gradually, crossing a brook along the way.
+In a short distance, it bears right again and begins to head north.

 The yellow trail parallels the sanctuary's boundary, crossing several small brooks on rocks.
 When it reaches the wider Roaring Brook, it turns right, parallels the brook for a short distance, then turns left and crosses the brook on rocks.
-The blue trail briefly joins here, and the red trail begins on the right, but you should continue ahead on the yellow trail, which makes several turns.
+The blue trail briefly joins here, but you should continue ahead on the yellow trail, which makes several turns.
 When the yellow trail ends at a triple blaze, turn left and follow the blue trail back to the parking area where the hike began.

 This loop hike climbs to the highest point in the sanctuary, passing the interesting Lamont Rock and two old stone cisterns on the way down.